NajlaHamdan/advanced-css-course/Trillo/starter/readme.md

   shortcut for flex grow , shrink and basis

   # different between icon fonts and SVG
+  icon fonts problem
+  - in fact it just a hack to display icons which are like images using a font .
+  - icon fonts fail more than you think and in that case the browser will displays a blank square .
+  - screenreaders for blind people try to read icon font and of course fail to read icon font better alternative for icon fonts is SVG
   SVG stands for scalable vector graphics
+  SVG is just a way to writing a vector graphics with code . resourse to find , generate and convert icon font to  SVGs is icomoon.io .

+   -- the goal of having one sprite img file is to have one http request